 MSW=SSWNk=246=4MS_W = \frac{SS_W}{N-k} = \frac{24}{6} = 4

-Step 3: Compute the FF Statistic
+Step 3: the FF statistic.

 F=MSBMSW=1084=27F = \frac{MS_B}{MS_W} = \frac{108}{4} = 27